 It’s clear employers need to make their employee’s mental health a priority.
 Thankfully, many companies are stepping up to do just that by offering extended EAP services, on-site gyms and yoga classes, walking groups, healthy food options in kitchens, flexible work schedules for therapy appointments and more.
+Some may even find that medical marijuana options (like those shown in this guide to dabbing) can help them find peace from their anxiety.
 These are great steps on the road to recovery, taking some time out for yourself and practising self-love, you may also want to consider checking the law in your state and checking out how to get marijuana card.

 In addition to benefits your employer may offer you, here are 5 tips to help you manage your own mental health at work:

 1. Be part of a team– Helping someone else will make you feel better about yourself for lending a hand and accomplishing a common goal

 2. Organize your day – Being disorganized can build stress and anxiety.
 Avoid these feelings by taking some time to organize and plan.

 3. Go for a walk – waking will clear your head and get you outside.
 If it’s not a nice day – try walking around your office or even driving to a mall to walk.